 About the General Electric Company

-In 1896, GE became one of the first 12 companies listed on the Dow Jones Industrial Average and became a publicly-traded operation.
-Today it is the only one of those original 12 still remaining.
+In 1896, GE was one of the first companies listed on the Dow Jones Industrial Average.
+GE, no longer on the index, was the only original company to be listed in the 21st century.
 Financial backing by J.P.
-Morgan and the Vanderbilt family helped to make GE and Edison’s inventions as successful as they were to become over the years.
+Morgan and the Vanderbilt family helped make GE and Edison’s inventions so successful.

-Over the decades of its existence, GE acquired many smaller companies and also grew by expanding its products and services.
-By 1980 it was a $25 billion company and one of the world’s largest companies.
-It has acquired and sold companies as varied as RCA, NBC, CGR Medical Supplies, and Employers Reinsurance.
-Diversity in its products and services has helped to make GE successful and profitable.
+GE acquired many smaller companies, expanding its line of products and services.
+By 1980, GE was a $25 billion company, one of the world’s largest.
+It acquired and sold companies as varied as RCA, NBC, CGR Medical Supplies, and Employers Reinsurance.
+Diversity in its products and services helped make GE successful and profitable.

 Asbestos Use in Products

 Because GE was involved in so many industries, it is not surprising that it manufactured products with asbestos.
 Asbestos is strong, lightweight, and flexible.
 It also resists heat, fire, electricity, and chemical corrosion; therefore, this mineral was once commonly used in many industrial products and processes, including some that involved GE.

 GE manufactured steam turbines with asbestos, as well as a variety of electronic devices, power generating equipment, cables, and plastic molding compounds.

 The company also produced products under the brand names Deltabeston and Wil-Son Patent-Flex.
 Many components in factories under the GE umbrella also contained asbestos, particularly furnaces and insulation.